theopenlane/.github/.github/ISSUE_TEMPLATE/REQUEST_A_FEATURE.md

 # Proposal

 How do you think this should be implemented?
-Please provide psuedo code, if not the actual code itself
+Please provide pseudo code, if not the actual code itself